|

 - FÉLIX:

-French form of Latin Felix, meaning "lucky."
+French form of Latin Felix, meaning "happy"

 - FELIX:

-Latin name meaning "lucky."
+Latin name meaning "happy" or "lucky."
+In the bible,

 - FELYSE: